balderdashy/sails-docs/reference/blueprint-api/Add.md

 # Add (Blueprint)

-Add a new child record to one of the collection associations of this parent record.
+Add a foreign record to one of this record's collection associations.

 ```
 POST /:model/:record/:association/:record_to_add?